-We own and manage a variety of conservation areas throughout the watershed.
-These natural spaces are open to the public all year long from sunrise to sunset and provide outdoor recreational opportunities that help connect individuals to nature while promoting healthy living within the Quinte Watershed.
+We own and manage a variety of conservation areas throughout Quinte watershed.
+These natural spaces are open to the public and provide outdoor recreational opportunities that help connect individuals to nature while promoting healthy living within the watershed.

 Conservation lands were established with the purpose of protecting the natural ecology and the overall health of our watersheds.
 Lands that had potential for recreational activities like hiking, birdwatching, and, picnicking are known as conservation areas.
 Conservation authorities throughout Ontario privately own these lands and activities, amenities, and use vary depending on the region.

-Quinte Conservation owns just over 30,000 acres of land throughout the 6,000 km2 watershed.
-Some of those properties are conservation areas that are open for public use and collectively make up 72.9 km of nature trails.
+Quinte Conservation owns just over 30,000 acres of land throughout the 6,000km2 watershed.
+Some of those properties are conservation areas that are open for public use and collectively make up 73km of nature trails.

 Trail Guide